duhanmeric/a-pathfinder/README.md

 ## Coming Soon

 You can add walls (obstacles).
 There will be a runner on the grid.
-With that way you dont need to keep track of colors.
+With that way you dont need to follow the colors.